rubin-in2p3/qserv-ingest-schema/README.md

 This repository contains schema configuration related to the qserv database instance at CC-IN2P3.

-There are 5 relevant catalogs available at CC-IN2P3 (under `/sps/lsst/groups/qserv/dataloader/stable`).
+There are 6 relevant catalogs available at CC-IN2P3 (under `/sps/lsst/groups/qserv/dataloader/stable`).

-Three have been ingested:
+Four have been ingested:

 - dp01_dc2_catalogs
 - skysim5000_v1.1.1_parquet
 - cosmoDC2_v1.1.4_image
+- idf-dp0.2-catalog-chunked2

 The two following catalogs have not been ingested: